PROFESSOR (CHIEF) HON. NATHANIEL DUROJAYE (N.D) OYERINDE (OBE): THE FIRST NIGERIAN PROFESSOR

-On his return to Nigeria, Professor Nathaniel Durojaye (N.D) Oyerinde realised that he had no choice than to accept and function within the system in which he had found himself.
-He described his experience of the Virginia Union University, as Booker T. Washington once said of Hampton Institute, that he found the opportunities to learn thrift, and push, and that he was surrounded by an atmosphere of business, Christian influences and the spirit of self-help.
+On his return to Nigeria, Professor Nathaniel Durojaye (N.D) Oyerinde realised that he had no choice but to accept and function within the system in which he had found himself.
+He described his experience at the Virginia Union University, as Booker T. Washington once said of Hampton Institute, that he found the opportunities to learn thrift and push, and that he was surrounded by an atmosphere of business, Christian influences, and the spirit of self-help.

 It is against this background that Professor Nathaniel Durojaye (N.D) Oyerinde’s contributions to the educational development in colonial southern Nigeria in general and his quest for the introduction of the American educational model, in particular, will be discussed.
 To a very great extent, Professor Nathaniel Durojaye (N.D) Oyerinde’s ideas of education were encouraged and adapted from the ideas of Booker T. Washington.
 Based on this, he chastised the Baptist Mission’s educational enterprise because they did not recognise education as a tool of “social regeneration”.

 While he was the Headmaster of Baptist Academy in Ogbomoso, he tried to introduce some of his ideas in the curriculum and administration of the school.
 “He strongly believed that the minimum success he achieved in creating awareness about the wider world in his pupils beyond the narrow goals set by the Baptist Mission was the immediate reason for the merger that produced the Baptist College and Theological Seminary.”